 Talk to your healthcare provider to see if antihistamines are right for you.

 Know When To Call The Doctor

 In most cases, itchy legs are nothing to worry about and can be quickly treated at home.
 However, there are some cases when you should see a doctor.

 For example, if the itchiness is severe or accompanied by other symptoms, like fever, rash, or swelling, it's best to call your healthcare provider.

 It's also a good idea to see your doctor if home remedies and over-the-counter medications haven't eased the itch.
 They can diagnose the underlying cause of your itchiness and recommend other treatment options.

 Now that you know a bit more about what causes itchy legs and how to treat this condition, let's talk about how to prevent your legs from getting itchy in the first place.

-The beneficial ingredients, including niacinamide, coconut oil, and vitamin E, help soothe and protect your skin while keeping it hydrated.
+The colloidal oatmeal in our cream relieves itch, while niacinamide, coconut oil, and vitamin E, help soothe and protect your skin while keeping it hydrated.
 And best of all, you can use it daily.